audathuynh/auth/README.md

 ### Problem 2

 I assume that the ticket can be verified that it is from you.
 Is the ticket for me only?
 Can other people steal and use it?
-Can someone just use a ticket which they know it can be verified and send it to me so that I would use the ticket to send my important data in my requests.
+Can someone just use a ticket which they know it can be verified and send it to me so that I would use the ticket to send my important data in my requests?

 ### Problem 3